 The collaborative working we have undertaken during the production of this assessment with regional partners has given rise to a number of cross-boundary or regional issues affecting the whole of the West Wales Region.
+Carmarthenshire has regional partners in West Wales - Ceredigion and Pembrokeshire.

-The Regional Data Group, responsible for the analysis and writing of this round of assessments, has identified the following key regional themes based on the data available, the results of the regional well-being survey and the findings of the stakeholder events conducted during the summer of 2021.
+The Regional Data Group, responsible for the analysis and writing of this round West of assessments, has identified the following key regional themes based on Wales the data available, the results of the regional well-being survey and the findings of the stakeholder events conducted during the summer of 2021.
 The aim is to help clarify the collective challenges we face now and in the future.